swizzyD/706-project-1/README.md

   * ditched serial command for movements. instead using state machine to update movements
   * Added code for front sensor, sensor not connected

+## 15 Mar
+  * ultrasonic code implemented
+  * turning function to be improved
+  * all controllers need tuning